 Speaking of high-fives, every time a run is scored the entire team will come out and congratulate the runner who scored.
-This is the same for a HR, as seen in the above video.
-Cuban players aren’t shy either – often times instead of a high-five they will give their teammates a full-on embrace.
+This is the same for a home run, as seen in the above video.
+Cuban players aren’t shy either; often times instead of a high-five they will give their teammates a full-on embrace.

-The game was a high scoring affair as you can tell if you clicked the above boxscore.
+The game was a high scoring affair, as you can tell if you clicked the above boxscore.
 There were plenty of home runs hit, especially by Las Tunas, that were absolute moonshots and left the entire ballpark for kids to fight over on the street.
-Despite such a high scoring game, both Managers constantly called for sacrifice bunts.
+Despite such a high scoring game, both managers constantly called for sacrifice bunts.
 Hit & run plays were common as well.
 This aggressive style of play I expected to see after watching Cuba in both iterations of the World Baseball Classic.
 The fans in this game were extremely passionate, arguing to the point it looked like they would come to blows (from a foreigner’s perspective).
-However this is not the case as it is all in good fun and vulgarity was rarely employed.
+However, this is not the case as it is all in good fun and vulgarity is rarely employed.

 The players play fundamental baseball which has been ingrained in them from an early age.
 The infielders have very smooth hands and defenders will make the right decisions – mostly.
 I say mostly because sometimes things don’t always go to plan.
-You see, in Latin-American culture and Cuban culture especially, there is this thing called machismo.
-This machismo is a hyper masculine sexually charged culture and it finds its way on the baseball field in some instances where players try to be the “big man.”
-For instance, with a runner on 2B a player at bat may stroke a single to RF.
-The Right Fielder, wanting to show everyone how big of a man he is, will try to nab the runner at home plate despite having a snowball’s chance in hell.
-This will allow the hitter to take 2nd base with ease.
-Throughout a game these machismo mis-plays will catch up with a team – however it balances out since both teams will be guilty of committing them.
+You see, in Latin-American culture and Cuban culture especially, there is a concept known as machismo.
+This machismo is a hyper-masculine sexually-charged culture and it finds its way on to the baseball field in some instances where players try to be the “big man.”
+For instance, with a runner on second base, a player at bat may stroke a single to right field.
+The right-fielder, wanting to show everyone how big of a man he is, will try to nab the runner at home plate despite having a snowball’s chance in hell.
+This will allow the hitter to take second base with ease.
+Throughout a game these machismo mis-plays will catch up with a team.
+With that said, over the course of a game things tend to balance out since both teams will be guilty of committing them.